Katello/katello.org/docs/user_guide/content_views/content_views.md

 From the CLI:

 ```
-TODO
+hammer content-view create \
+  --organization="Default Organization" \
+  --name="New Composite Content View" \
+  --description="This is my new composite content view." \
+  --composite
 ```

 ## Adding Repositories

 Adding a repository to a Content View means whenever a Content View is published, all of the content contained within the repository at that time is included in the Content View.
-If the [repository is synced](TODO) after publishing the Content View, the Content View will contain the state of the repository prior to syncing.
+If the [repository is synced](/docs/user_guide/content/content.html#syncing-a-repository) after publishing the Content View, the Content View will contain the state of the repository prior to syncing.
 A new version of the Content View must be published in order for the new version to get the contents of the newly synced repository.

 To add a repository using the web UI, navigate to: